 A minimum of 20 credits of General Education coursework is required to meet the accreditation standards established by the New England Commission of Higher Education (NECHE) for associate degree programs.
-Each degree program at CCRI includes courses from the three broad General Education categories of Humanities, Mathematics and Science, and Social Sciences.
+Each degree program must include courses from the three broad knowledge domains of Humanities, Mathematics and Science, and Social Sciences.

 All courses within each of the specific disciplines must be numbered at the 1000 level or higher to qualify as fulfilling the General Education requirements.